Loner5555/SWS-LEVEL-EDITOR/README.md

 # Local Data Folder

-Đặt các file sau vào đây để tool tự load khi mở:
+Place the following files in this folder so the tool can automatically load them on startup:

 ## metadata.json
-- Tool tự tạo sau khi Build metadata
+- Automatically generated after building metadata.
-- Hoặc export từ nút 💾 Save Metadata
+- Or export it using the 💾 **Save Metadata** button.

 ## AssetResources.asset
-- Copy từ: ExportedProject/Assets/Resources/AssetResources.asset
+- Copy from: `ExportedProject/Assets/Resources/AssetResources.asset`
-- Tool sẽ tự detect và build metadata nếu chưa có metadata.json
+- The tool will automatically detect this file and build `metadata.json` if it doesn't already exist.